amateurdeveloperof31/Tkinter-MOCS-Cricket-Simulator/README.md

-Book Cricket Game
+Tkinter Book Cricket

-Overview
 Book Cricket is a simple text-based game implemented using Tkinter.
 The game simulates a cricket match where the player scores runs by clicking the "Play!!" button.

 Features
 - Simple and intuitive interface